XRPLF/xrpl.js/docs/index.md

 `signPaymentChannelClaim(channel: string, amount: string, privateKey: string): string`

 Sign a payment channel claim.
-The signature can be submitted in a subsequent [PaymentChannelClaim](#preparepaymentchannelclaim) transaction.
+A [PaymentChannelClaim](#preparepaymentchannelclaim) transaction can use the resulting signature to withdraw XRP from a payment channel.

 ### Parameters